 As for the website, it should ideally be a separate website that is hosted in China, which will require an ICP license.
 But there are trade-offs between cost, efficiency and marketing effectiveness, so it’s important to strike the right balance for your situation.
 In general, we’ll simply check whether a company’s current website loads well in China or not.
 If it doesn’t, we look into options like hosting in China or making optimizations to the website.

 To get the best return on investment, we like to do our content creation work in batches.
 When we create content for the website, we’ll also create it for the WeChat account.
 The content style will be just a little bit different.
 We’ll build on this idea in the following sections.

 Here’s another example of a website that we’ve worked on for years, and it gets results.
 It’s a simple WordPress-based site that loads quickly in China (although not so quickly outside of China.)

-BAIDU SEO FOR B2B
+Baidu SEO for B2B

-Chinese SEO is not likely to be the golden ticket to your success on its own.
+If you have a small, new B2B website (under 50 pages), Chinese SEO is not likely to be the golden ticket to your success on its own.
 That being said, it’s possible to get organic search traffic without applying a great deal more effort than you would anyway.

-Since you should already be offering localized Chinese content on your website, ensuring that your website is also accessible for search engines is usually relatively easy.
+Since you should already be offering Chinese content on your website, ensuring that your website is also accessible for search engines is usually relatively easy.
 Your Chinese keywords should be used in the title, meta description and throughout your pages in a natural, unobtrusive way.
 Our guide to on-site technical SEO teaches you how to do it yourself.